MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/network-capacity-exceeded.md

 ## Migration process changes

-When you're using offline transfer mechanisms, [replication processes](../migration-considerations/migrate/replicate.md) aren't likely required.
-But [synchronization processes](../migration-considerations/migrate/replicate.md) might still be a requirement.
-Understanding the results of the drift analysis completed during the assess process will inform the tasks required during migration, if an asset is being transferred offline.
+When you're using offline transfer mechanisms, [replication processes](../migration-considerations/migrate/replicate.md) aren't typically required, whereas [synchronization processes](../migration-considerations/migrate/replicate.md) might still be necessary.
+If an asset is being transferred offline, understanding the drift analysis results from the assess process will inform the tasks required during migration.

 ### Suggested action during the migration process

 **Copy storage:** You can use this approach to transfer data of HDFS, backups, archives, file servers, or applications.
-Existing technical guidance explains how to use this approach to transfer data from an [HDFS store](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-migrate-on-premises-hdfs-cluster), or from disks by using [SMB](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data), [NFS](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data-via-nfs), [rest](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data-via-rest), or [data copy service](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data-via-copy-service) to Data Box.
+Existing technical guidance explains how to use this approach to transfer data from an [HDFS store](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-migrate-on-premises-hdfs-cluster) or from disks by using [SMB](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data), [NFS](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data-via-nfs), [rest](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data-via-rest), or [data copy service](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data-via-copy-service) to Data Box.

 There are also third-party partner solutions that use Azure Data Box for a migration.
 With these solutions, you move a large volume of data via an offline transfer, but you synchronize it later at a lower scale over the network.